benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-slide-window.md

 - 904. Fruit Into Baskets
 - 1004.
 Max Consecutive Ones III
 - 1208.
 Get Equal Substrings Within Budget
+- 1297.
+Maximum Number of Occurrences of a Substring
 - 1358.
 Number of Substrings Containing All Three Characters         # j is count
 - 1438.
 Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
 - 1248.
 Count Number of Nice Subarrays                               # # 1358